spacewalk01/depth-anything-tensorrt/README.md

     </details>

-7. Build and run the project.
+7. Build and run the project in `Release` mode on using the `x64` architecture.

 ## Acknowledgement
 This project is based on the following projects: